VeryGoodOpenSource/very_good_coverage/README.md

 [Relevant issue](https://github.com/VeryGoodOpenSource/very_good_coverage/issues/35)

 The input path must be absolute.
 The specified working directory is ignored by the input path.
 This is because it is [not possible](https://github.com/actions/runner/issues/467) to access the working directory from an action.
+In other words, Very Good Coverage always runs from the root of your repository.

 For example, if your working directory is `my_project` and your file is at `/my_project/coverage/lcov.info` you must do: